Start an anvi'o interactive display to see functions across genomes.

 interactive functional-enrichment-txt

-For a given annotation source for functions, this program will display distribution patterns of unique function names (or accession numbers) across genomes stored in anvi’o databases.
+For a given annotation source for functions, this program displays distribution patterns of unique function names (or accession numbers) across genomes stored in anvi’o databases.

-It is a powerful way to analyze differentially occurring functions for any source of annotation that is shared across all genomes.
+It is a powerful tool for analyzing differentially occurring functions for any source of annotation that is shared across all genomes.

 Currently, anvi-display-functions can work with any combination of genomes from external-genomes, internal-genomes, and genomes-storage-db.

-The simplest way to run this program is as follows:
+The simplest way to execute this program is as follows:

 anvi-display-functions -e external-genomes \ --annotation-source KOfam \ --profile-db KOFAM-PROFILE.db

 Please note that a profile-db will be automatically generated for you.
-Once it is generated, the same profile database can be visualized over and over again using anvi-interactive in manual mode, without having to retain any other files.
+Once it is generated, the same profile database can be visualized repeatedly using anvi-interactive in manual mode, without needing to retain any other files.

-You can run this program by combining genomes from multiple sources:
+You can execute this program by combining genomes from multiple sources:

 anvi-display-functions -e external-genomes \ -i internal-genomes \ -g genomes-storage-db \ --annotation-source KOfam \ --profile-db KOFAM-PROFILE.db

-This way, you can bring together functions in your metagenome-assembled genomes, the isolates you have acquired from external sources, and even genomes in an anvi’o pangenome into a single framework in a disturbingly easy fashion.
+This approach allows you to integrate functions from your metagenome-assembled genomes, isolates you have acquired from external sources, and even genomes in an anvi’o pangenome into a single analytical framework with remarkable ease.

-This is an optional step, but may be very useful for some investigations.
+This is an optional step that may be very useful for some investigations.
 If your genomes are divided into meaningful groups, you can also perform a functional enrichment analysis while running this program.
-All you need to do for this to be included in your analysis is to provide a groups-txt file that describes which genome belongs to which group:
+All you need to do for this analysis to be included is to provide a groups-txt file that describes which genome belongs to which group:

 anvi-display-functions -e external-genomes \ --groups-txt groups-txt --annotation-source KOfam \ --profile-db KOFAM-PROFILE.db